shelsenchen/PPPLib/README.md

 NOTE: The program is still under development, and some bugs still exist in PPPLib.
 Comments and suggestions from users
-      are welcome, please send them to the author.
+      are welcome, please send them to the author.SOME BUGS EXIST IN INS/GNSS COUPLED!!!

 **INTRODUCTION**